thorsten-de/thorsten-michael.de/README.md

 To start your Phoenix server:

+- Start a Docker PostgreSQL service container as defined in `docker-compose.yml` with `docker-compose up -d`
 - Install dependencies with `mix deps.get`
 - Create and migrate your database with `mix ecto.setup`
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`